 These cost estimates start at the C3PAO assessment phase and do not include any costs up to that point.
 That’s because defense contractors have been required to comply with NIST SP 800-171—which CMMC Level 2 requirements mirror—since 2017.
 Therefore, DoD doesn’t consider NIST SP 800-171 compliance technologies or documentation a new expense.

-CMMC Cost Optimization Strategies
+CMMC Cost Saving Strategies

-1. Reduce Your Compliance Boundary
+1. Limit Your Compliance Boundary

 If only a portion of your organization handles CUI, then it makes sense to narrow the scope of the security requirements by creating a separate enclave.
 A smaller scope means a simpler assessment, which significantly reduces costs.
 Unlike GCC High, which often requires deployment organization-wide, PreVeil can be used in just the enclave, saving costs and reducing complexity.